Nine Nine

 Nine Nine (နိုင်းနိုင်း; born Tin Zaw Latt on 2 December 1978) is a Burmese actor.
 He is best known for his leading roles in several Burmese films.
 Throughout his career, he has acted as leading actor in over 200 films.

 Early life and education

 Nine Nine was born on 2 December 1978 in Yangon, Myanmar.
 He graduated from Yangon University.

 Career

 Nine Nine entered the modeling world under the name Tin Zaw Latt in 1996 and began his acting career in 1997 under the name Nine Nine from Snow White Film Production.
-He became known to fans through his TV commercials, magazine covers, journals, newspaper covers and Music Video.
+He became known to fans through his TV commercials, magazine covers, journals, newspaper covers and music videos.
 Then he starred in many film with various actress.